Disability test provisions

 The Team has the discretion to refuse to test any student with the potential to exhibit behaviour which may intimidate or cause harm to supervisors or other students unless parents are prepared to make themselves available to immediately remove the student from the test centre if required.

 The Team will try to assist in unforeseeable emergency situations such as a broken arm just before the test.
-However, special test provisions for existing conditions cannot be modified or added to after Wednesday 10 July 2019.
+However, disability test provisions for existing conditions cannot be modified or added to after Wednesday 10 July 2019.
 Disability test provisions requested after 10 July 2019 cannot be guaranteed.

 Where disability test provisions are not granted, applicants may lodge an illness/misadventure request.